Aakarsh-verma/Aakarsh-Verma/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on ... iOS/ Mobile Development using Swift/ SwiftUI
+- 🔭 I’m currently working on - iOS/ Mobile Development using Swift/ SwiftUI
-- 📫 How to reach me: ... on Linkedin: https://www.linkedin.com/in/aakarsh-verma/
+- 📫 Reach me on Linkedin: https://www.linkedin.com/in/aakarsh-verma/
 <!--
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...